 - Remember to pre-order labor for move-in and move-out.
 To get labor times guaranteed, order labor for the start of the workday.

 - Expert tip: When sending your freight direct to show site and ordering installation labor, plan installation the day after your freight is scheduled for delivery.
-This ensures your freight has arrived and is delivered to your booth before laborers arrive.
+This ensures your freight has arrived and is delivered to your booth/stand before laborers arrive.

 - Are you hiring an Exhibitor Appointed Contractor (EAC)?
 An EAC is any company other than one of the designated official contractors that an exhibitor can employ inside the exhibit hall before, during and after the show.
 Be sure to submit all EAC related forms (Intent to Hire, signed Agreement & Rules and Insurance Certificates).